TechnicalFreak/GreenField.CypressWithDockerComposeDemo/README.md

 ## Executing docker-compose for running cypress-tests

 The commands for executing tests are different between mac and windows.
-Here is a common explanation from the web, that helps, to use the correct commands.
+Here is a common explanation from the web, that helps to use the correct commands.

     # EnvirionmentVariables to docker-compose up
     MAC / LINUX